charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 </details>

-> **NOTE:** The battery you buy will most likely not arrive in the correct +/- configuration, or even the correct JST connector size.
-When switching the cables, *do not* let the +/- ends touch eachother unless you want to order a new battery.
+> **NOTE:** The battery you purchase will likely not arrive with the correct +/- configuration or JST connector size.
+Do not let the +/- ends touch each other when switching the cables unless you’re prepared to order a new battery.

 ## Mounting on the frame